ttobias28/ttobias28/README.md

 # Hi, I'm Teagan!😊
 **I am a student at Tennessee Technological Univserity studying Artificial Intelligence and Mathematics with a focus in Data Science and Statistics.
-I am passionate about integrating data science into the applied sciences like marine and environmental scienes, and am eager to learn new tools that aid those goals!**
+I am passionate about integrating data science into the applied sciences like marine and environmental sciences, and am eager to learn new tools that aid those goals!**

 ### Languages I Know
 ![Python](https://img.shields.io/badge/python-3670A0?style=for-the-badge&logo=python&logoColor=ffdd54)